BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 > {: .language-r}
 {: .source}

 Notice how we put the % sign after the ticks.
 In this case the percentage sign should be plain text.
-If we had put it inside the ` r would have attempted to calculate the modulo since that's what that symbol stands for in R.
+If we had put it inside the ending hash mark (`) r would have attempted to calculate the modulo since that's what that symbol stands for in R.

 Where else can we add inline code?
 We can replace observation counts!

 i.e. "There are `#r nrow(my_data)` individuals who completed the survey"

 Now, we're going to find one such example in our data frame and convert a static number or equation to inline code.
 In our paper text we read "a total of 243 individuals from 21 countries completed this section."
 Here we can use inline r code to calculate the total responses instead of typing it in.

 However, because we don't have access to the original dataset (and thus only aggregate counts) we can't use `nrow()` to count our number of observations. we will count the column `count` in our `data1` dataframe which sums the responses relating to how familiar respondents are with current NIH guidelines on reproducibility and is used to create Fig 1.
 We will use *r sum(data1$count)* in between the tick marks instead to total the count for each level of familiarity ("Very Aware", "Somewhat Aware", "Completely Unaware").

 We will add the inline code to the sentence in question: